Background pattern

 • uncontrolled muscle spasms affecting the eyes, head, neck, body, and nervous system,

 • sudden increase in body temperature, very high blood pressure, and severe convulsions ("Neuroleptic Malignant Syndrome").
-It is not entirely certain that this side effect is caused by methylphenidate or other medications taken in combination with methylphenidate.
+It is not entirely certain that this adverse effect is caused by methylphenidate or other medications taken in combination with methylphenidate.

 Unknown(frequency cannot be estimated from available data)